List of Ouran High School Host Club characters: Ryoji "Ranka" Fujioka

 Ryōji Fujioka (藤岡 涼二, Fujioka Ryōji), Haruhi's father, works at a cross-dressing bar (okama) under the name Ranka (蘭花).
-He identifies as a bisexual, although he said he could never love another woman after his wife's death.
+He identifies as bisexual, although he said he could never love another woman after his wife's death.
 In the American dub, his sexual orientation is never stated, but he says that Haruhi's mother did not care that he was a cross-dresser and she was the only one that mattered.
 In contrast to Haruhi's practicality and lack of interest in material things, he is terrible with money and buys girly clothing for Haruhi, hoping she will dress more cutely.
 He repacks her suitcase for an overnight trip in episode 8 of the anime, replacing the clothes she had packed with a dress.

 Haruhi's stubborn self-reliance causes her father to worry about her a lot; he wants to be more involved in her life and do more for her, but she rarely lets him.
 However, the two have a loving relationship.
 While her father would like to be able to take care of Haruhi, it seems that she often has to take care of him instead, as shown in a flashback in which a very young Haruhi refuses to allow him to go to parents' day at her school because she wants him to stay home and rest.

 There is a marked similarity between Haruhi's father and Tamaki, upon which several other members of the Host Club have commented.
 Because of this, and as a result of Tamaki's romantic affection for Haruhi, Ryōuji has stated that he considers Tamaki an enemy and seems to take amusement in picking on him.
 In volume 18 extra about his future and that of Tamaki's parents, he is seen about to dump a vat of water on Tamaki's head, having been informed by Anne-Sophie that Tamaki was planning to ask for his permission to marry Haruhi.
 Hatori also noted in the extra that Ryōuji and Tamaki's parents got along very well; she meant to include their relationship in one of the Boston chapters, but the short comic included in the extra seems to take place between the events of the July and August 2011 Lala special chapters, since Haruhi and Tamaki are not engaged in the July 2011 special.

 In one of the later extra chapters of the manga, it is shown that Ryōji was very protective of his wife before they started dating, to the point that he quit his job at that time to make sure she was always safe, and he found her to be a very "cool" person.
 He is described by some of the characters in the anime and manga as prettier than Haruhi, even when she is wearing a dress.